For staff contacts, view the full staff directory.

 Anna Maria has spent more than 20 years doing HIV/AIDS related work.
 In the 1980’s, she did outreach downtown with a group of friends and her dog, handing out condoms.
 She has always believed in working with the underserved and the uncared for populations of our community.
 Anna Maria enjoys working with clients and has seen them transform from scared, timid beings into strong and self-sufficient members of society.
 She believes in the value of working for peace and social justice.
 Anna Maria is trilingual; speaking English, Spanish, and French.
 She is also a gardener and the food bank coordinator of the 40th Street Community Garden.

 Debbie was born and raised in the US Virgin Islands and moved to Washington to complete her schooling.
 She studied Fashion Merchandising and Fashion Design before realizing that she had a passion for helping others.
 She then obtained an Associate’s Degree in Social Service Mental Health and a Bachelor of Science Degree from The Evergreen State College.
 Debbie joined PCAF excited about the opportunities to learn about a topic that is rarely talked about in society.
 The idea of helping to educate her family and her community about HIV and AIDS is one of the reasons why she wanted to join the team.
 It gave her an outlet to freely discuss a topic that is easily dismissed by those not directly affected.
-In her spare time Debbie enjoys being a Fitness Instructor and a mom.
-You can find her teaching a class, helping others to reach their fitness goals, or spending time with her son and family.
+In her spare time, Debbie enjoys self-care activities which include the things she is most passionate about exercising, designing and sewing, reading, and spending time with her son and family.

 Dory is from the Northwest and has lived in Olympia since 2001.
 As an adult, she returned to Evergreen State College to get her bachelor’s degree.
 After that she worked for her Masters of Social Work from the University of Washington Tacoma.
 During this time, she completed a year-long internship at PCAF.
 Because she loved the job, the clients and the staff, she decided to stick around.
 She is the Lead Medical Case Manager for the Olympia office.
 She feels grateful to have the opportunity to work with people living with HIV/AIDS, because she can be someone who sees them and respects them, without judgment.
 She is also a multimodal artist, who works with paper, fiber, paints, drawing, and ephemera.